alice314159265/delayed-metabolic-state-inference/README.md

 This project focuses on **Layer 1 and Layer 2**, providing a prototype for physiological reliability assessment.

 ---
+## Prototype Implementation

+This repository contains an early research prototype implementing the first stage of the DMSI framework.

+The current implementation focuses on extracting physiological features from PPG signals and visualizing HRV characteristics that may reflect autonomic nervous system states.

 ## Prototype Goal